sebeichholz/twitter-picture-bot/README.md

 # mastodon-picture-bot
-Small java app that publishes a randomly selected image to twitter<
+Small java app that publishes a randomly selected image to mastodon

 # features
 1. scan a given directory (and recursive all subdirectories) for image files and select one random image